adnit/Google-Meet-Headless-Joiner/README.md

 - Follow the on-screen instructions,
 - Copy the code you're given, paste it into the command-line prompt, and press `Enter`.

+### Extras

+- Added extra little feature, everytime you join meeting you have the option to send a message in the chat, to do so edit variable `message` in app.js line 14, to the message you want sent.
-- If you want to see the bot in action(Logging in, joining etc.) edit this variable `headless = false` in app.js
+- If you want to see the bot in action(Logging in, joining etc.) edit this variable `headless = false` in app.js.

 Part of this bot is based on this repository\(joining the meetings and leaving them\) https://github.com/AmanRaj1608/Google-Meet-Scheduler